paed01/bpmn-elements/docs/Definition.md

 - `execution`: current execution
 - `environment`: definition environment instance, see [Environment](/docs/Environment.md)
 - `isRunning`: boolean indicating if the definition is running
+- `activityStatus`: activity executing status.
+Can be used to decide when to save state, `timer` and `wait` is recommended.
+  * `idle`: idle, not running anything
+  * `executing`: at least one activity is executing, e.g. a service task making a asynchronous request
+  * `timer`: at least one activity is waiting for a timer to complete, usually only TimerEventDefinition's
+  * `wait`: at least one activity is waiting for a signal of some sort, e.g. user tasks, intermediate catch events, etc
 - `broker`: definition message broker

 ### `run([options, callback])`